 No stranger to Singapore's rapidly developing landscape, Kajima's presence in the country dates back to 1962, where it has been integral in the development of some of the nation's most notable landmarks.
 These include Resorts World Sentosa, Marina Bay Financial Centre, and the National Centre for Infectious Disease, which has been critical in the fight against COVID-19.

-The new Kajima Global Hub, spanning 13,088sqm, will testbed and showcase new construction technologies, focusing on R&D in robotics, digitalisation and automation to accelerate the adoption of solutions in the market.
-The Hub will consolidate Kajima's 400 staff across functions such as construction, engineering, design, development and research, and aims to overcome common industry pain points faced by the sector locally and in the region.
+The GEAR, spanning 13,061 sqm, will test-bed and showcase new construction technologies, focusing on R&D in robotics, digitalisation and automation to accelerate the adoption of solutions in the market.
+The GEAR will consolidate Kajima's 250 staff across functions such as construction, engineering, design, development and research, and aims to overcome common industry pain points faced by the sector locally and in the region.
 It will also offer a platform for industry players to jointly research, develop and showcase practical solutions.

 Industry partnerships are vital in helping the built environment industry emerge stronger